lzabrocki/matching_env_epi/2.scripts/7_summary_results.md

 </style>

-In this document, we display the results of the three matching procedures we implemented. **Should you have any questions, need help to reproduce the analysis or find coding errors, please do not hesitate to contact us at leo.zabrocki@psemail.eu**
+In this document, we display the results of the three matching procedures we implemented. **Should you have any questions, need help to reproduce the analysis or find coding errors, please do not hesitate to contact us at leo.zabrocki@psemail.eu**.

 # Required Packages and Data Loading